DerellLicht/derbar/readme.md

 DerBar is freeware, source code is available.
 Download [DerBar source code](https://github.com/DerellLicht/derbar) here

 DerBar is written in C++, using standard Windows library calls.

+#### building the application
-It is built using the open source MinGW (Minimal Gnu for Windows) tools, and requires a couple of the common utilities from Cygwin as well (Gnu make, rm, etc).
+This application is built using the MinGW toolchain; I recommend the [TDM](http://tdm-gcc.tdragon.net/) distribution, to avoid certain issues with library accessibility.
+The makefile also requires certain Cygwin tools (rm, make, etc).
+Building the Windows installer will require [Inno Setup](http://jrsoftware.org/isinfo.php); I use version 5.37, but later versions should work fine.

+To build command-line version, run
+   `make anagram`

+To build the Windows version, run
+   `make`

 _Revision history_